AmanPriyanshu/KeyRelBERT/README.md

 ## Usage

-The most minimal example can be seen below for the extraction of keywords:
+A basic example can be seen below for keyword extraction and relation extraction:
 ```python
 from keyrelbert import KeyRelBERT